michael-nagel/pfd/README.md

     git clone https://github.com/michael-nagel/pfd.git

-Setup the replication package by navigating to the repository directory and executing setup_pfd.txt
+Setup the replication package by navigating to the repository directory and executing setup_pkg.txt

     cd pfd
-    . setup_pfd.txt
+    . setup_pkg.txt

-The setup_pfd.txt file implements the following steps
+The setup_pkg.txt file implements the following steps

 - Create a virtual environment (venv)
 - Activate the venv